-The best crispy baked chicken tenders perfectly seasoned and coated with a mixture of panko and cornmeal that makes the coating stick perfectly to the chicken.
-Makes this meal a happy meal.
+Crispy baked chicken tenders seasoned to perfection and coated with a mixture of panko and cornmeal that adds a delicious crunch to every bite.
+This meal is a happy meal.

 If you search for baked chicken tenders, you’ll most likely find recipes claiming “crispy” or “better than fried” and then found those claims were false.
 Well, these are crispy, hold their shape, make a nice crisp sound when you take a bite, and they’re delicious.